rundong1013/control-system/README.md

-# Movel AI – Control Systems Assignment
+Control Systems Assignment

-This repository contains the solutions for **PART B** (Programming Test) and **PART C** (Algorithmic Test) of the Movel AI Control Systems Assignment, as well as a video on the Seirios RNS installation test.
+This repository contains the solutions for **PART B** (Programming Test) and **PART C** (Algorithmic Test) of Control Systems Assignment, as well as a video on the Seirios RNS installation test.

 The setup strictly follows the assignment footnote: